tpetrucciani/tpetrucciani.github.io/_pages/publications.md

 ICFP 2016: Proceedings of the 21st ACM SIGPLAN International Conference on Functional Programming.
 [ACM](http://doi.acm.org/10.1145/2951913.2951928)
 [arXiv](https://arxiv.org/abs/1606.01106)
+(Note that the claim of completeness of type inference is unsubstantiated because the proof of Theorem 5.3 is wrong.
+Chapter 4 of my PhD thesis addresses the issue and provides a more robust solution.)

 Giuseppe Castagna, Victor Lanvin, Tommaso Petrucciani, and Jeremy G. Siek.
 *Gradual Typing: A New Perspective*.